Perinban/Stock-Market-Analysis/README.md

 **Keywords:**

-DAX companies, stock market analysis, performance trends, market fluctuations, Yahoo API, Alpha Vantage API, stock price factors, trend analysis
+stock market analysis, performance trends, market fluctuations, Yahoo API, Alpha Vantage API, stock price factors, trend analysis

 **1) Introduction:**

-The dynamic nature of the stock market requires deeper analysis to understand the performance trends of DAX companies.
-This project aims to delve into the stock market fluctuations experienced by DAX companies over a three-year period.
+The dynamic nature of the stock market requires deeper analysis to understand the performance trends of companies.
+This project aims to delve into the stock market fluctuations experienced by companies over a three-year period.
 By examining stock market data sourced from reliable APIs such as Yahoo and Alpha Vantage, we seek to identify and understand the factors contributing to these fluctuations.
-The insights gained will provide a comprehensive understanding of the market behavior of DAX companies, offering valuable information for investors, analysts, and stakeholders.
+The insights gained will provide a comprehensive understanding of the market behavior of companies, offering valuable information for investors, analysts, and stakeholders.

 **2) Methods:**